What is the Bill of Materials (BOM)?

 - Description: Each part should have an adequate explanation about the part.
-It helps to distinguish between similar parts
+It helps to distinguish between similar parts.

 - Images: It’s good to have an image than a thousand words.
 Images of the end product help easy understanding of each component.
 It helps to cross-verify the BOM details with the image.

 - Method of Procurement: The required part or items may either be purchased from an outsider or manufactured internally.
-Make sure that optimum discount is availed in case of bulk purchases of items from the same vendor
+Make sure that optimum discount is availed in case of bulk purchases of items from the same vendor.

 Types of Bills of Material

-Basically, there are two types of bills of material.
+There are two types of bills of material.